flowimmersive/chromium-vrwebgl/README.md

 2. Build, install and run.

 ## 1. Clone the Chromium project and prepare it to be built

+Pushing Chromium to github is not easy.
+This repository has been forked from:

 Chromium cloning/building instruction are available online: [https://www.chromium.org/developers/how-tos/android-build-instructions](https://www.chromium.org/developers/how-tos/android-build-instructions)